daniel-jacks/Socki-Talki-v2/README.md

 There are two portions to this codebase, and they work together to provide users quick and reliable chat functionality from the CLI!
 1. The 'clientside' folder, responsible for:
-- constructing the message payload based off user input and sending along to the server
+- constructing the message payload based off user input and sending along to the server.
-- receiving messages and relaying information to users via CLI GUI
+- receiving messages and relaying information to users via CLI GUI.

 2. The 'serverside' folder, resopnsible for:
-- handling user requests depending on requested endpoint
+- handling user requests depending on requested endpoint.
-- updating users' usernames and rooms according to user requests (these values are stored in DynamoDB, however our Lambda functions access and update these tables according to user reqeusts)
+- updating users' usernames and rooms according to user requests (these values are stored in DynamoDB, however our Lambda functions access and update these tables according to user reqeusts).

 ## Contributing